stfc/PSyclone/doc/user_guide/tutorials_and_examples.rst

 Example 4: Transforming Fortran code to the SIR
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Demonstrates that simple Fortran code examples which conform to the NEMO API can be transformed to the Stencil Intermediate Representation (SIR).
+Demonstrates that simple Fortran code can be transformed to the Stencil Intermediate Representation (SIR).
 The SIR is the front-end language to DAWN (https://github.com/MeteoSwiss-APN/dawn), a tool which generates optimised cuda, or gridtools code.
 Thus various simple Fortran examples and the computational part of the tracer-advection benchmark